skkirtonia/loading-state-generator/README.md

 | $x_i$  | Assigned slot number of automobile $i$ |

 #### Constraints
-Since $x_i$ indicates the slot number of the automobile %i%, slot number for each automobile must be unique which is represented by the following global constraint.
+Since $x_i$ indicates the slot number of the automobile $i$, slot number for each automobile must be unique which is represented by the following global constraint.
 $$alldifferent(x_i)$$
 Single car constraints:
 $$x_i \neq s \quad \forall i \in I_t, \forall(t, s)\in C_s$$